quic/efficient-transformers/docs/source/quick_start.md

 dlm = AutoModelForCausalLM.from_pretrained(dlm_name, is_dlm=True)
 ```
 Once done, the same high-level python APIs of `export` and `compile` can be used to generate QPC.

+When `num_speculative_tokens` is specified, QEfficient transforms the TLM to always output `num_speculative_tokens+1` logits per batch for both prefill and decode.
+While only the last logit corresponding to the last autoregressive token is needed in prefill, for decode phase, we take in as batch input the speculations from the DLM.
+As for the DLM, the only addition of adding the `is_dlm=True` flag is that an extra specialization file with `seq_len=2` is created to account for the "bonus" token that happens when all speculations are correct.
+> NOTE: due to some compiler limitations, it is currently not possible to create an onnx-graph that parametrizes `num_speculative_tokens`.
+Because of this, a unique onnx-graph will be created per unique-specified `num_speculative_tokens`.
+This is also why `num_speculative_tokens+1` will be returned for both prefill and decode.